 Pfocus units are not general focusers that work with any glass you throw at them, every version is only compatible with a designated pair of donor glass.

-the Pfocus was made in part to challenge myself if I actually could pull it off, as well as an opportunistic incident: my friend Tim L send me the glass of a Fujinon WCV-82SC wide-angle converter as he had a spare.
+the Pfocus was made in part to challenge myself if I actually could pull it off, as well as an opportunistic incident: my friend Tim L sent me the glass of a Fujinon WCV-82SC wide-angle converter as he had a spare; he was as interested if it could be done just as myself.
 When I noticed I could probably make what I was after, I checked with Tim if he was fine if I share the housing online, for free, with anyone interested.
 Tim said yes, he let me keep the glass and I made him a housing for his own use.

 Wide-angle converters as focusers have various advantages as well as disadvantages: